Penetration Pricing Strategy: Definition, Example, Pros, and Cons

 Price skimming, on the other hand, is a pricing strategy in which a company sets a high initial price for a product or service, taking advantage of the fact that it is new and unique.
 The idea is that early adopters are willing to pay a premium for the product or service, and as the product or service becomes more widely available, the price can be lowered.
 This strategy is often used for products or services that are innovative or have a significant technological advantage over existing products.

-In a nutshell, penetration pricing strategy aims to attract customers by setting a low price, and price skimming aim to extract maximum profit by setting a high price initially.
+In a nutshell, penetration pricing strategy aims to attract customers by setting a low price, and price skimming aims to extract maximum profit by setting a high price initially.
 The choice of strategy depends on the product, market, and the company's objectives.

 - Netflix: When Netflix first introduced its streaming service, it offered a low introductory price in order to attract customers and gain market share.
 As the company built a large subscriber base, it gradually increased the price of its service.
-This allowed Netflix to increase its revenue and profitability over time, while still maintaining a large customer base.
+This allowed Netflix to increase its revenue and profitability over time while still maintaining a large customer base.

 - Amazon Kindle: Amazon used a penetration pricing strategy when it first introduced its Kindle e-reader.
 The company set a low initial price for the device in order to attract customers and gain market share.
 As the Kindle became more popular, Amazon gradually raised the price.
 This helped the company to increase its profitability while still maintaining a large customer base.